roskinlab/irad/README.md

 ## Python3 setup on BMI cluster

-Set up some enviroments variables for the vevent:
+Set up some enviroments variables for the venv:

 ```
 module load libffi         # you'll want this for using pandas, etc.